Frequently Asked Questions

 What is Hspell's spelling standard?

-Hspell was designed to be 100% and strictly compliant with the official niqqud-less spelling rules ("כתיב חסר-ניקוד", colloquially known as "כתיב מלא").
+Hspell was designed to be 100% and strictly compliant with the official niqqud-less spelling rules ("כתיב חסר-ניקוד", colloquially known as "כתיב מלא", or in English, "plene spelling").
 These rules are published by the Academy of the Hebrew Language and are partially available online, and can also be found in an appendix in most modern Hebrew dictionaries.
 All recently published Hebrew dictionaries, including מילון ההווה, רב-מילים, and the new (2004) edition of אבן שושן, use niqqud-less spelling.

 Our strict compliance with these rules is both an advantage and a disadvantage, depending on your viewpoint.
 It's an advantage because it encourages a correct and consistent spelling style throughout your writing.
 It is a disadvantage, because a few of the Academia's official spelling decisions are relatively unknown to the general public, and sometimes even disputed by popular publishers.